 KOSA is the Kids Online Safety Act.
 It is well known, focusing on content safety and transparency.
 Another act also aims to create a safer online experience for children.

-The Kids Online Safety and Privacy Act (KOSPA) serves as an umbrella legislation that incorporates two significant bills aimed at protecting children and teens online: the Kids Online Safety Act (KOSA) and the Children and Teens’ Online Privacy Protection Act (COPPA 2.0).
+It is now known as KOSPA (Kids Online Safety and Privacy Act), which serves as umbrella legislation that incorporates two significant bills aimed at protecting children and teens online: the Kids Online Safety Act (KOSA) and the Children and Teens’ Online Privacy Protection Act (COPPA 2.0).

 KOSA focused on establishing a “duty of care” for online platforms.
 This means requiring companies like Meta (Facebook, Instagram) or ByteDance (TikTok) to actively prevent and mitigate online harms that could affect minors, such as sexual exploitation, mental health risks, and cyberbullying.
 It also mandated that social media platforms provide tools for parents to manage their children’s privacy and account settings.